ilanpillemer/ilanpillemer.github.io/_subjects/acme.md

 * Rectangular Block Selection
 * Syntax high-lighting of code
 * Code completion
-  * The impact this has had on me, is that I now read through the godoc of each package I am working with in the code.
+  * The impact this has had on me, is that I now read through the godoc of each package
+    I am working with in the code.
 As I am restricting my libraries to the golang standard library, this means I am reading a lot of high quality idiomatic go code, as well as understanding the code in more depth, and knowing what it provides.
 So to my surprise the code I am writing is more succint and idiomatic.
 So this _trade off_ is now feeling like a _trade up_.

 * Customise Themes
 * Code Folding
+  * The impact this has had on me is that I am writing code that reads well without code folding.
+This is positive as it makes the code cleaner and simpler to understand.
+However this still remains a problem when reading code not written to read well without code folding.
+Still working on finding a good solution for reasing ugly code or files of this nature.

 ## miscellaneous